Discover here an answer to the frequently asked questions about the Mia Four, the innovative QuadBoard with four-wheel drive.

 This entirely depends on local regulations.

 A driver’s license A1, A2, A, or B is required when using the Mia Four on public roads at speeds up to 45 km/h.
+This is only possible once it has a certificate of conformity (COC certificate).
+This is expected by the end of 2026.

 If the Mia Four is limited to 25 km/h, a household liability insurance (BA familiale) is sufficient.
 If the Mia Four is limited to 45 km/h, a car liability insurance (BA-auto) is required; comprehensive insurance (omnium/all-risk) is also possible.